 Wendy Amsellem is the Director of the July College Kollel for women and a full time faculty member.
 She is the former Director of the Dr. Beth Samuels High School Program and an alumna of the Drisha Scholars Circle.
 She is pursuing a PhD in Judaic Studies at New York University and has a BA in History and Literature from Harvard University.

 Miriam Gedwiser is a full time faculty member.
 She has a BA from the University of Chicago in the History and Philosophy of Science, and a JD from NYU School of Law.
 She studied in the Drisha Scholars Circle as well as at other programs in Israel and Boston, and has taught at several New York area synagogues and Hillels.
 She practiced commercial litigation at a large law firm, and recently completed a judicial clerkship in the Southern District of New York.

-David Silber is the Founder and Dean of Drisha Institute for Jewish Education.
+David Silber is Founder and Dean of Drisha.
 He received ordination from the Rabbi Isaac Elchanan Theological Seminary.
-He received the Covenant Award in 2000.
+Rabbi Silber received the Covenant Award in 2000.
 He is the author of A Passover Haggadah: Go Forth and Learn (JPS, 2011) and is currently working on a book about Megillat Esther.

 Etta Abramson is pursuing a graduate degree in Education and Midrash at JTS as a Wexner Graduate Fellow/Davidson Scholar.
 She has taught Jewish texts, cantillation and the intersection of arts and Jewish studies at BIMA, Beit Rabban and Drisha Institute, where she studied as an Arts Fellow in the Beit Midrash program.
 She is the director of Storahtelling’s B-Mitzvah program.